hande-qmc/hande/documentation/manual/input/calcs/ccmc.rst

     Allow excitors to move processors every :math:`2^x` iterations, where :math:`x` is the value of ``move_frequency``, in order to allow all composite excitors to be correctly sampled.
 Relevant only when performing CCMC with MPI parallelisation.
 A large value may introduce a bias.
 Modify with caution.
+Can be changed when restarting calculations (and/or when :ref:`redistributing restart files <utils>`) but may impose some initialisation overhead whilst excitors are reassigned to different processors.
 ``cluster_multispawn_threshold``
     type: float.